-- When the child is being transported on their bed/trolley. - In areas where the child is recovering from anaesthetic or sedation and is under constant supervision. - The child is being cared for in cot.
+- When the patient is being transported on their bed/trolley. - When the patient is being cared for in a bariatric bed and using the rails for moving and handling purposes. - In areas where the patient is recovering from anaesthetic or sedation and is under constant supervision. - Where the patient has capacity and requests the use of bed rails after the risks of use have been explained to them.